grantdennison/Weather-app-Canvas-Typescript/README.md

 # Weather-app-Canvas-Typescript

 First app using typescript
-Get weather info from Api and display using canvas
+Get weather info from Api and display using canvas.

 npm run test -- To run test.
 npm run test:cov -- To run test coverage.